 Town of Scituate Shellfish Advisory Committee Charge

 The Shellfish Advisory Committee shall be appointed by the Board of Selectmen in accordance with relevant provisions of the Town of Scituate charter and bylaws.
-The Committee shall consist of (5) five members and serve as a sub-committee to the Waterways Commission.
+The Committee shall consist of (7) seven voting members and serve as a sub-committee to the Waterways Commission.
 The committee may be made up of the following:

-- One holder of a town recreational shellfish permit “3 years”
+- Two holders of a town recreational shellfish permit “3 years”

 - Shellfish Constable “Permanent” ex officio voting member